BU-CLOUD-F20/Interactive_Web_Visualization/Project_Proposal.md

    * Potential collaborators and researchers looking for assistance in their work
    * BU faculty members and non-members who are conducting teaching/training initiatives in computing or computational science
    * Anyone interested in how the departments and schools at BU work together and what is done in computing at BU
-* Does Not Target:
-   * Anyone not interested in the span of multiple computing disciplines and the networking and collaboration done within

 ## 3. Scope and Features Of The Project:
 Minimum Viable Product: